aws-samples/sample-ollama-server/README.md

   ```

-Refer to Certbot site for [help](https://certbot.eff.org/pages/help) with this tool.
+Refer to Certbot site for [help](https://certbot.eff.org/pages/help) with the tool.